Proximity fuze: Optical

 Optical sensing was developed in 1935, and patented in the United Kingdom in 1936, by a Swedish inventor, probably Edward W. Brandt, using a petoscope.
 It was first tested as a part of a detonation device for bombs that were to be dropped over bomber aircraft, part of the UK's Air Ministry's "bombs on bombers" concept.
 It was considered (and later patented by Brandt) for use with anti-aircraft missiles fired from the ground.
 It used then a toroidal lens, that concentrated all light from a plane perpendicular to the missile's main axis onto a photocell.
 When the cell current changed a certain amount in a certain time interval, the detonation was triggered.

-Some modern air-to-air missiles (e.g., the ASRAAM and AA-12 Adder) use lasers to trigger detonation.
+Some modern air-to-air missiles (e.g., the ASRAAM and R-77) use lasers to trigger detonation.
 They project narrow beams of laser light perpendicular to the flight of the missile.
 As the missile cruises towards its target the laser energy simply beams out into space.
 As the missile passes its target some of the energy strikes the target and is reflected to the missile, where detectors sense it and detonate the warhead.